Prioritized Repairing and Consistent Query Answering in Relational Databases: Related work

-\cite{CaGrZu09} proposes a framework of {\em conditioned active integrity constraints}, which allows the user to specify the way some of the conflicts created with a constraint can be resolved.
-This framework satisfies properties $\mathcal{P}1$ and $\mathcal{P}2$ but not $\mathcal{P}3$ and $\mathcal{P}4$. \cite{CaGrZu09} also describes how to translate conditioned active integrity constraints into a prioritized logic program \cite{SaIn00}, whose preferred models correspond to maximally preferred repairs.
+In \cite{CaGrZu09}, Caroprese et al.\ propose the framework of \emph{conditioned active integrity constraints}, which allows the user to specify the way some of the conflicts created with a constraint can be resolved.
+This framework satisfies properties $\mathcal{P}1$ and $\mathcal{P}2$ but not $\mathcal{P}3$ and $\mathcal{P}4$.
+The authors also describe how to translate conditioned active integrity constraints into a prioritized logic program \cite{SaIn00}, whose preferred models correspond to maximally preferred repairs.

-\cite{MoAnAc04} uses ranking functions on facts to resolve conflicts by taking only the fact with highest rank and removing others.
+In \cite{MoAnAc04}, Motro et al.\ use ranking functions on facts to resolve conflicts by taking only the fact with highest rank and removing others.
 This approach constructs a unique repair under the assumption that no two different facts are of equal rank (satisfaction of $\mathcal{P}4$).
 If this assumption is not satisfied and the facts contain numeric values, a new value, called the fusion, can be calculated from the conflicting facts (then, however, the constructed instance is not necessarily a repair in the sense of Definition~\ref{def:repair} which means a possible loss of information).

-A different approach based on ranking is studied in \cite{GrSiTrZu04}.
+In \cite{GrSiTrZu04}, Greco et al.\ study a different approach based on ranking is studied.
 The authors consider polynomial functions that are used to rank repairs.
 When computing preferred consistent query answers, only repairs with the highest rank are considered.
 The properties $\mathcal{P}2$ and $\mathcal{P}5$ are trivially satisfied, but because this form of preference information does not have natural notions of extensions and maximality, it is hard to discuss postulates $\mathcal{P}3$ and $\mathcal{P}4$.
 Also, the preference among repairs in this method is not based on the way in which the conflicts are resolved.

-An approach where the user has a certain degree of control over the way the conflicts are resolved is presented in \cite{GrLe04}.
+In \cite{GrLe04}, Greco and Lenbo study an approach where the user has a certain degree of control over the way the conflicts are resolved.
 Using repair constraints the user can restrict considered repairs to those where facts from one relation have been removed only if similar facts have been removed from some other relation.
 This approach satisfies $\mathcal{P}3$ but not $\mathcal{P}1$.
 A method of weakening the repair constraints is proposed to get $\mathcal{P}1$, however this comes at the price of losing $\mathcal{P}3$.